Managing flexibility is the new leadership skill

 Millennials now make up the largest percentage of the workforce, and we know that the one thing valued most highly amongst this demographic is flexibility.
 This is equally the most important thing to a good long-term work/family balance for working parents.
+Managing flexibility is now something all managers must be able to do.
 How skilled are the managers in your organisation to proactively lead a flexible team?

 Consider these top 5 mistakes managers make around managing flexibility: